vinit-chauhan/vinit-chauhan/README.md

 - Master of Applied Computing (MAC) student at the [University of Windsor](https://www.uwindsor.ca/).
 Windsor, ON 🇨🇦📚
 - Passionate about software development, problem-solving, and quick adaptation to new technologies 💻🔧
-- Proficient in Golang, C and Rust, and well-versed in Object-Oriented concepts, Data Structures, and Algorithms 🚀
+- Proficient in Golang, C, and Rust, and well-versed in Object-Oriented concepts, Data Structures, and Algorithms 🚀
-- Love to tinker with systems and interested in the field of Cyber Security 💻🔨
+- Love to tinker with systems and am interested in the field of Cyber Security 💻🔨
-- Currently working as a Summer Coop student at [Sterling Information Technologies Inc.](https://sterlinginfo.com/) as an Application Developer, doing Research work on ZTNA. 🛡️
+- Currently working as a Summer Coop student at [Sterling Information Technologies Inc.](https://sterlinginfo.com/) as a Software Engineer, doing Research work on ZTNA. 🛡️
 - Former Software Engineer at [Crest Data Systems Pvt.
 Ltd.](https://www.crestdatasys.com), delivering impactful software solutions ✨
 - Mentor and tutor, empowering interns in Elasticsearch for technical growth and professional development 🌟
 - Led a team of 15 members and supervised their progress. 🧑‍🤝‍🧑